• Skip to primary navigation

 • Deglaze the pan with ½ cup of red wine and let it cook for a few minutes or until the sauce thickens and reduces.

-• Add both cans of the rinsed and drained jackfruit, ½ tsp dried thyme, and ¼ tsp sea salt to the pan.
+• Add both cans of the rinsed and drained jackfruit, ½ tsp dried thyme, ¼ tsp salt, and ¼ tsp pepper to the pan.
 Stir to combine.

-• In a medium bowl, whisk together two cups of vegetable broth and 1 tsp arrowroot powder.
+• In a medium bowl, whisk together two cups of mushroom broth and 2 tsp arrowroot powder.
 Pour it into the pan along with 1 tbsp of Worcestershire.
 Stir and then increase the heat to bring it to a low simmer.
 Reduce the heat to medium, cover it, and let it cook for 20 minutes or until the jackfruit is tender and shreds easily.

-• While the jackfruit is cooking, boil water in a large pot and cook the noodles according to the package instructions.
+• Meanwhile, boil water in a large pot and cook the noodles according to the package instructions.

 • Remove the lid and gently use a wooden spoon to break up the pieces of jackfruit.
 Stir in the sour cream and let it cook for a few more minutes until it's warmed through.